Spokiris/sop1proj/README.md

 $$ make run  //to Run on Jobs diriectory

-$$ make clean && make && make run  // to clean compile and
+$$ make clean && make && make run  // to clean compile and run

 $$ ./ems  //to Run